 Certified Clinical Densitometrist (CCD®) is accredited by the National Commission for Certifying Agencies (NCCA) professional designation awarded to clinicians who meet specified knowledge requirements measured through a standardized testing process for the interpretation of bone densitometry.
 Successful candidates can use the CCD® designation after their names.
 This is a five year (5) certification.
 The CCD® Exam is offered at computer-based PSI locations worldwide and paper and pencil at designated ISCD pre-selected sites.
 The exam is comprised of 100 questions.
-Participants have 2 hours to complete the exam.
+Participants have two and a half hours to complete the exam.

 Certification is open to clinicians who interpret bone densitometry examinations and includes: physicians, certified nurse practitioners, certified physician assistants, fellows, residents and PhD’s.

 Clinicians must be in good standing with their medical licensing board.
 Fellows/Residents must have their Program Director acknowledge their good standing in the Fellow/Resident program.

 - Download and print the CCD Handbook and Application

 - Fill out the application (home address and email required)

 - Submit application to the ISCD via fax or mail with appropriate fee

 Candidates will be notified in writing with a pass/fail score within four weeks following the date of the examination.
 No results will be provided by telephone, fax or email.
 Scores are released ONLY to the individual candidate.

 - The CCD® is offered at PSI computer based testing sites located throughout the world internationally AND paper and pencil exam throughout the year at designated ISCD pre-selected sites.